Cecilia Renata of Austria: Selection and coronation

 Cecilia Renata was a daughter of Holy Roman Emperor Ferdinand II, of the House of Habsburg, and Maria Anna of Bavaria.

-Born in 1611 in Graz, she was chosen as bride by the Polish nobility.
+Born in 1611 in Graz, she was chosen as a bride by the Polish-Lithuanian nobility.
 She married Władysław on 9 August in Vienna by proxy, and then in Warsaw in person on 12 September 1637, and the same day was crowned at St. John's Cathedral.
 This was the first royal coronation outside of Kraków, the historic, former capital of Poland, and this greatly angered the Polish nobility.
 A law was instigated to reserve coronations to Kraków in 1638.

 Queenship

 Young and energetic, Queen Cecilia Renata soon began organising the royal court to her liking.
 She was popular, especially for her politeness.
 One noble wrote in his memoirs that she insisted other women sit with her, even though she was queen.
 Cecilia Renata could not remove her husband's mistress, Hedwig Łuszkowska, by herself, so she arranged a marriage between Hedwig and Starosta Merecki, John Wypyski.
 In 1638, Cecilia Renata and Władysław visited Vienna.

-Cecilia Renata advocated the Habsburg and pro-Catholic point of view and allied herself with the pro-Habsburg faction of chancellor Jerzy Ossoliński and pro-Catholic Albrycht Stanisław Radziwiłł.
+Cecilia Renata advocated the Habsburg and pro-Catholic point of view and allied herself with the pro-Habsburg faction of Chancellor Jerzy Ossoliński and pro-Catholic Albrycht Stanisław Radziwiłł.
 Her political opponent at the court was the faction of Adam Kazanowski, whose influence over King Władysław, his childhood friend, diminished after her marriage.
 Kazanowski was allied with Chancellor Piotr Gembicki, who thus became one of her opponents.

 Her influence was strong for the first 2–3 years of marriage, and she had much to say about the royal nominations for important official positions.
 After 1638/1639 when Władysław realised that Habsburgs were prepared to give him little assistance, her power waned, and he started to disregard her advice.

 Cecilia Renata kept in contact with her brothers and continued an intimate attachment with them; she also became friends with her sister-in-law Anna Catherine.
-She enjoyed music, concerts, theatre performances and this may have greatly influenced her husband, who was one of the founders of Polish national theatre and brought many famous and well-known artists and performers from all around Europe to the country.
+She enjoyed music, concerts, and theatre performances and this may have greatly influenced her husband, who was one of the founders of Polish national theatre and brought many famous and well-known artists and performers from all around Europe to the country.

 Pregnancies and death

-During her marriage she became pregnant three times:
+During her marriage, she became pregnant three times: